korsarNek/korsarNek/source/_posts/Hotplate.md

 I want to program a PID controller for my heating plate.
 PID stands for Proportional, Integral, Derivative.
 It controls the power of the heating element to reach the target temperature as accurately and quickly as possible.
 If you simply turn it on when the current temperature is lower than the target temperature and otherwise turn it off, it is usually quite inaccurate.
 It is called Bang-Bang mode.
 The temperature oscillates around the target temperature.

 The PID controller adjusts the power so that it reduces the strength near the target temperature (Proportional).
 But this often leads to it stopping just short of the target temperature, to prevent this, it accumulates the temperature difference over time and increases the power if a temperature difference remains for a longer time (Integral).
-Often, these two systems are already sufficient, but if you want to optimize it even more, you make sure that if the temperature curve flattens too early or you might overshoot the target, you adjust the power up or down to reach the target temperature faster (Derivative).
-A site that helped me a lot in understanding PID is [crystalinstruments](https://www.crystalinstruments.com/blog/2020/8/23/pid-control-theory).
+Often, these two systems are already sufficient, but if you want to optimize it even more, you make sure that if the temperature curve flattens too early, or you might overshoot the target, you adjust the power up or down to reach the target temperature faster (Derivative).
+A site that helped me a lot in understanding PID is [crystal instruments](https://www.crystalinstruments.com/blog/2020/8/23/pid-control-theory).

 A common method to find the 3 different factors for PID is to try it out manually, which gives you good results.
 It can take a couple of attempts, it would be approached iteratively.
 Especially for situations where you might only have a few devices, this is absolutely sufficient.
 I only have 1 device, but was fascinated by how algorithms can find these factors automatically.